Ghislain89/playwright-api-assignment/readme.md

 1. Clone this repository
 2. Run `npm install` (you can probably use other package managers as well, but I haven't tested that)
+3. run `npm run dev` to start the API server
-3. Run tests by invoking the test script: `npm run test` or the testing panel in VsCode (with the Playwright Plugin).
+3. (in a seperate terminal) Run tests by invoking the test script: `npm run test` or the testing panel in VsCode (with the Playwright Plugin).
 You can also use specify the filename of the test to run by invoking this command: `npx playwright test assignment1.spec.ts`

 # Structure
 It's commonly considered best practice to balance principles such as KISS and DRY.
 One of the more common ways of doing this, is by separating things in a folder structure.